Puxtril/LotusLib/README.md

     };

     struct CommonHeader
     {
 		std::array<uint8_t, 16> hash;
 		std::vector<std::string> paths;
 		std::string attributes;
 		uint32_t type;
-    }
+    };

-    - The CommonHeader gives you the Type (Model/Texture/Material/etc...)
+    The CommonHeader gives you the Type (Model/Texture/Material/etc...)
-    - The contents of the 3 BinaryReaders all depend on the file type.
+        This is an int enumeration that must be known ahead of time.
+        Currently known formats are used in Warframe Exporter

+    The contents of `bData` and fData` may not always be populated.
+        Some types only store binary data in B, others only if F, some a mix of both.
     */
     LotusLib::FileEntry entry = pkg.getFile("/Lotus/Characters/Tenno/Excalibur/Excalibur_skel.fbx");
 }